-Project Review Board: The Project Review Board of the Town of Freeport.
+Project Review Board: The Project Review Board of the Town of Freeport, which serves as the Municipal Reviewing Authority for purposes of 30-A M.R.S. § 4403(1).

 Preliminary Plan: The preliminary drawings showing the proposed layout of the subdivision to be submitted to the Project Review Board for its consideration.